Updated June 9, 2023

 - Due to its recurrent nature, the computation is slow.

 - Training of RNN models can be difficult.

 - If we are using relu or tanh as activation functions, it becomes very difficult to process sequences that are very long.

 - Prone to problems such as exploding and gradient vanishing.

-In this article, we have learned another type of Artificial Neural Network called Recurrent Neural Network, we have focused on the main difference which makes RNN stands out from other types of neural networks, the areas where it can be used extensively such as in speech recognition and NLP(Natural Language Processing).
+In this article, we have seen another type of Artificial Neural Network called Recurrent Neural Network; we have focused on the main difference which makes RNN stands out from other types of neural networks, the areas where it can be used extensively, such as in speech recognition and NLP(Natural Language Processing).
 Further, we have gone behind the working of RNN models and functions that are used to build a robust RNN model.